aaronlevy/coreos-kubernetes/Documentation/kubelet-wrapper.md

   --config=/etc/kubernetes/manifests
 ```

-In the example above we set the `KUBELET_VERSION` and the kubelet-wrapper script takes care of running the correct container image with all of the required options.
+In the example above we set the `KUBELET_VERSION` and the kubelet-wrapper script takes care of running the correct container image with our desired API server address and manifest location.

 ## Manual deployment